No Comments

 How long can I stay in Belize while visiting?

 A 30 day visitors permit will be issued to you upon arrival.
 Extensions are routinely granted at the Immigration offices located throughout the country.
-You can see how to get your passport stamped HERE.

 What do I do when I get to Placencia to get to Caribbean Beach Cabanas?